-This project has been monitoring the relationship between sea lice, wild juvenile salmon and salmon farms for over 17 years.
-It represents the longest continuous data-set in the world related to sea lice levels on juvenile salmon near salmon farms, and is the only project of its kind in the Broughton region.
+Salmon Coast has been monitoring the relationship between sea-lice, wild juvenile salmon and salmon farms for over 20 years.
+It represents the longest continuous data-set in the world related to sea-lice levels on juvenile salmon near salmon farms, and has inspired other sea-lice monitoring programs on the BC coast.
 Over the years, findings from this study have been published in various peer-reviewed journals and have contributed to improved parasite management on farms.
 Ongoing monitoring has proven extremely valuable for capturing the efficacy of treatment protocols over time in the context of environmental change.

 In alignment with our commitment to open data, the full data-set is available online.

 View our complete list of publications for many more articles based on sea lice research conducted at Salmon Coast.